equinor/res2df/docs/usage/gruptree.rst

                     └── INJEAST
                         └── INJ1

-In your deck, the table will be repeated for every new occurence of the GRUPTREE keyword in the Schedule section.
+In your :term:`deck`, the table will be repeated for every new occurence of the GRUPTREE keyword in the Schedule section.

 GRUPNET and WELSPECS